redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-NOTE: To people who might be interested in this addon.
 This isn't simply a group finder that searches world chat for groups.
-This is a massive chat filtering tool.
+This is a massive chat filtering tool that prevents chat spam and allows you to see only what you want to see.
+Also comes with unlimited Blacklist/Ignore, Chat Logs, Whisper Logs, and a Group Maker tool.

 >[Auto Filter] - Shows only the groups near your level(default: 5 level difference).
 [Play Sound] - Plays a sound when a group matches your filters.